bristermitten/pdm/README.md

 * No need to relocate dependencies
 * Reduce build time when dealing with many libraries
 * PDM is small!
-It uses absolutely no external dependencies that aren't provided by Spigot, making the size footprint of using it tiny - less than 50KB!
+It uses absolutely no external dependencies that aren't provided by Spigot, making the size footprint of using it tiny - less than 50 KB!

 ## How to Use